01 of 07

 Watch the Sunlight

 If the colors of your coleus plant look washed out and dull, it may be getting too much sun.
-While it is no longer considered the shade plant that it once was, most coleus plants do tolerate direct, sustained sunlight.
+Traditionally, coleus is regarded as a shade lover, and while recent cultivars have made this plant more tolerant of sunlight, it still does not like direct, sustained sunlight.

 04 of 07